-- The Population Register Centre is a statutory certification authority. - The certification authority shall act in compliance with current legislation. - The certification authority shall perform its duties carefully, reliably and appropriately. - The certification authority shall have the necessary technical ability and financial resources for appropriately arranging the certificate activities and for covering potential liability for damages. - The certification authority is responsible for all areas of the certification activity, including the reliability and functioning of the services and products produced by any technical suppliers or persons who assist the certification authority. - The certification authority draws up and maintains a certificate policy which describes at a general level the procedures for the issuance, maintenance and management of service certificates, the terms and conditions, allocation of responsibilities, and other matters related to the use of service certificates. - The certification authority draws up and maintains certification practice statements which describe how the certification authority applies its certificate policy. - The certification authority complies with the certificate policy and certification practice statement requirements. - The certification authority makes the certificate policy and the certification practice statement publicly available.

-- The certification authority shall employ sufficient staff with the expertise, experience and competence required for producing certificate services. - The certification authority shall use reliable systems and products protected against unauthorised use. - The certification authority shall keep publicly available information regarding its certificates and certificate activities, based on which the operation and reliability of the certification authority can be assessed.
+- The certification authority shall perform its duties carefully, reliably and appropriately. - The certification authority shall have the necessary technical ability and financial resources for appropriately arranging the certificate activities and for covering potential liability for damages. - The certification authority is responsible for all areas of the certification activity, including the reliability and functioning of the services and products produced by any technical suppliers or persons who assist the certification authority. - The certification authority draws up and maintains a certificate policy which describes at a general level the procedures for the issuance, maintenance and management of service certificates, the terms and conditions, allocation of responsibilities, and other matters related to the use of service certificates. - The certification authority draws up and maintains certification practice statements which describe how the certification authority applies its certificate policy. - The certification authority complies with the certificate policy and certification practice statement requirements. - The certification authority makes the certificate policy and the certification practice statement publicly available. - The certification authority shall employ sufficient staff with the expertise, experience and competence required for producing certificate services. - The certification authority shall use reliable systems and products protected against unauthorised use. - The certification authority shall keep publicly available information regarding its certificates and certificate activities, based on which the operation and reliability of the certification authority can be assessed.